by Deborah DeCiantis

 Bunyan’s methods and story offer Christian writers a twofold model: first, for our personal spiritual journey, and second, for the outgrowth of this faith in the works we create.

 Ezis, Aaron.“ H.H.
-Munro,” https://americanliterature.com/author/hh-munro-saki/bio-books-stories A website presenting “Profiles of important authors, their essays, speeches, documents and literature which helped shape America and provide context for understanding” and includes not only lists, texts, and author bios of a large number of children’s classic authors (not only American), but also teacher resources.
+Munro,” https://americanliterature.com/author/hh-munro-saki/bio-books-stories.
+A website presenting “profiles of important authors, their essays, speeches, documents and literature which helped shape America and provide context for understanding”; it includes not only lists, texts, and author bios of many children’s classic authors (not only American) but also teacher resources.
 The site’s creator, Aaron Ezis, is deceased; the site is currently maintained by his brother.
 Teachers can create a login and contribute material.

-Biblical references, unless otherwise noted, taken from the New King James Bible (Thomas Nelson, 2001).
+Biblical references, unless otherwise noted, are taken from the New King James Bible (Thomas Nelson, 2001).

 I am indebted to Pastor Stacey Peek for ideas on the signs of genuine faith in a sermon delivered at Grace Baptist Fellowship (Greenville, SC) on July 23, 2017.